 I doubt anybody has really noticed me slowly going off the grid.
 If they noticed, they didn’t think anything of it, or cared enough to inquire.
 That doesn’t make them bad people.
 I was just like them only a few weeks ago: consuming friendships passively.
 I’m not upset or sad over it because I’m not really different from them.
 They just haven’t had the epiphanies yet themselves that we’re losing part of ourselves with our excessive online presence.

 Maybe it’s becoming the new form of humanity and I should just evolve along with it, but I’m not ready for that yet.

 So, how much time do we have left to live?

-Say I am optimistic and live to be 90 years old—that’s 56 years left, at my current age of 34.
-I’m going to spend eight hours a day for the next 56 years sleeping and another 8 working, until I retire around the age of 65.
-All those hours added up come to 29 years of my life, busy doing mostly necessary stuff.
+Say I am optimistic and we live to be 90 years old.
+As an example, for a 34-year-old person, that’s 56 years left.
+Most of us are going to spend eight hours a day for the next 56 years sleeping and another eight working, until we retire (hopefully) around the age of 65.
+All those hours added up come to 29 years of our lives, busy doing mostly necessary stuff.

-That leaves only 27 years for what I enjoy.
+That leaves only 29 years for what we enjoy.
 But there’s more.

-Based on the number of hours we spend daily on side jobs and consulting work, chores, grocery shopping, driving and cleaning, we will have approximately 15 years left to do what we enjoy and enjoy what enriches our lives.
+Based on the number of hours we spend daily on work outside of our main careers, chores, grocery shopping, driving and cleaning, we will have approximately 15 years left to do what we enjoy and enjoy what enriches our lives.